awram22/QUARK-1/docs/developer.rst

 After adding a new module or making a module available for another module, you need to update the module database stored under `.settings/module_db.json`.
 You might also need to update your current QUARK module environment so that your new modules can be used.
-You can update this database automatically via `python src/main.py env --createmoduledb`.
+You can update this database automatically via ``.

 **Note:** For `python src/main.py env --createmoduledb` to work you need to have all packages from all modules installed!